Ybson-Coelho/Ybson-Coelho/README.md

 ---

-<h1 align="center">🧠 About</h1>
+<h1 align="center">🧠 About Me</h1>

 <p align="center">
-I'm a developer passionate about turning ideas into sleek and functional digital experiences.<br />
+I'm a <strong>Web Developer</strong> and <strong>beginner Android Developer</strong> passionate about building digital experiences that connect design and purpose.<br />
-I write clean code with a focus on detail, usability, and performance.<br />
+I love writing clean, efficient, and scalable code — with a focus on detail, usability, and performance.<br />
-I believe in creating purposeful solutions with clarity and aesthetics.
+Always learning, always creating. 🚀
 </p>

 ---